kartonfarkas/api_docs/source/suite/exports/contact_lists.rst

      - Comments
    * - contactlist_id
      - int
-     - exports the fields of the contacts in this contactlist -
+     - exports the fields of the contacts in this contact list -
    * - distribution_method
      - string